dotnet/docs/docs/desktop-wpf/fundamentals/styles-templates-create-apply-template.md

 | **x:Key**         | `roundbutton` |
 | **TargetType**    | `Button` |

-This control template will be simple.
-A root element for the control, a <xref:System.Windows.Controls.Grid>.
-An <xref:System.Windows.Shapes.Ellipse> to draw the rounded appearance of the button.
-And a <xref:System.Windows.Controls.ContentPresenter> to display the user-specified button content.
+This control template will be simple:
+- a root element for the control, a <xref:System.Windows.Controls.Grid>
+- an <xref:System.Windows.Shapes.Ellipse> to draw the rounded appearance of the button
+- a <xref:System.Windows.Controls.ContentPresenter> to display the user-specified button content

 [!code-xaml[ControlTemplate](~/samples/snippets/desktop-guide/wpf/styles-templates-create-apply-template/csharp/Window3.xaml#ControlTemplate)]